elaraproject/elara-handbook/book/specifics/lagrange-hamiltonian-mech.md

 Which reproduces the Newtonian result!

-### Hamiltonian mechanics
+## Hamiltonian mechanics

-### Noether's theorem
+## Noether's theorem

-### Lagrangians to the stars
+## Lagrangians to the stars

 ```{note}
 This section is _optional_ and discusses advanced physics, so by all means read on if interested, but otherwise feel free to skip this part!
 ```

 The Lagrangian formulation of classical mechanics is so powerful, precisely because it relies on a differential equation that can be generalized.
 Beyond classical mechanics, the Lagrangian isn't always necessarily $\mathcal{L} = K - U$, but the Euler-Lagrange equations still hold true, and so does the principle of stationary action.
-Thus, just defining a Lagrangian can describe entire theories, as the Euler-Lagrange equations yield the equations of methods for each theory, from which every other result of the theory can be derived.
-This is the power of Lagrangian mechanics.
+Thus, a theory can be written _as a Lagrangian_, as the Euler-Lagrange equations yield the equations of motion for each theory, on which the rest of the theory is built on! *This* is the reason behind learning Lagrangian mechanics.

 We will end with one final thought - one of the most successful theories in all of physics, the **Standard model** of particle physics, is encapsulated in one compact Lagrangian: